EU AI ACT — GUIDE

 Sources

 Note: The EU AI Act applies in phases.
+Regulation (EU) 2026/1744 (the Digital Omnibus), in force 27 July 2026, defers the standalone Annex III high-risk regime — employment and recruitment systems included — to 2 December 2027; verify the current consolidated text on EUR-Lex before locking a compliance plan to any specific date.
 PowerQuant supplies software and documentation for use in your internal compliance process — not legal advice.

 PowerQuant Module 1

-AI inventory, Article 4 literacy register and Annex III classification, delivered in 5 working days.
+AI inventory, Article 4 literacy register and Annex III classification — for HR-tech vendors answering customer AI due-diligence questionnaires and HR teams building internal compliance evidence.
+You review and approve every answer before it goes to a customer or auditor.
+Delivered in 5 working days.
 Fixed fee, no monthly subscription.

 Start Module 1